by Lucy Wright

 For more information about girls’ morris dancing and my current projects please visit my website.

-Lucy Wright's exhibition 'This Girl Can' Morris Dance: Girls' carnival morris dancing in the 21st century is on display at Cecil Sharp House until 30 July 2017.
+Lucy Wright's exhibition 'This Girl Can' Morris Dance: Girls' carnival morris dancing in the 21st century was displayed at Cecil Sharp House in Spring/Summer 2017.